sara-nl/spiderdocs/source/Pages/compute_on_spider.rst

 Also, by wrapping the singularity command in a shell script called ``fashion.sh`` and adding the appropriate ``#SBATCH`` commands at the top, the script can be submitted to the batch system with ``sbatch fashion.sh``.

-The matplotlib output is omitted in this example for simplicity.
-This output can be seen in the section on `jupyter notebooks <jupyter-notebooks>`_.

 .. _jupyter-notebooks:

 Running jupyter notebooks
 =========================

 Many users prefer working in interactive notebooks during development of their models.
 Here an example is shown of running tensorflow in a jupyter notebook.
+There is also a more general section on jupyter notebooks :ref:`here <jupyter-notebook-section>`.

 .. tip::
    Make sure you use the GPU version and not the CPU version of your software in the container.